Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Fix All Violations

-Every cited violation must be corrected to LAHD's standard.
-Partial compliance is not sufficient β€” all items must be cleared.
+Every cited violation must be corrected to LAHD standards.
+Partial compliance is not sufficient — all issues must be fully resolved.

 2